This is the main blog page of the vinceunlimited website.

 In blogs the latest articles are at the head of the page, with older posts appearing below in reverse date order.
 And so it will be on this page.

-To allow you you search for posts there is a vSearch facility below.
+To allow you to search for posts there is a vSearch facility below.
 Look out for new post titles here.
 Alternatively go to the home page, by clicking on my face icon in the top left corner, to witness all new posts being added during this re-building stage.

 The idea of a blog page on the website first appeared as an update to Version 2.01 on 25 Aug 2005